alpha-nero1/AzureKubernetesService/4_StartingWithAKS/README.md

 - Get node's hostname and net address.
 - Verify health of a node.

+## Config Map (CM)
+An object that lets you store configurations for other objects to use.
+A config map is essentially a configuration object.

 ## Core dns
 - Authoritative DNS server.
 It levergaes plugins which are modular components that provide functions.
+- When a client requests to connect to a service in the kluster.
+It is coredns that resolves that service name to the correct ip address in the cluster.

+kubectl logs --namespace kube-system -l k8s-app=kube-dns k run dnsutils --image registry.k8s.io/e2e-test-images/jesse-dnsutils:1.3 -- sleep infinity k exec -it dnsutils -- bash nslookup flask-app-service nslookup microsoft.com

+-- Get config map.
+k get cm -n kube-system

+-- Get description of core dns config maps. k describe cm coredns -n kube-system
+-- Second one does not have Reconcile label. k describe cm coredns-custom -n kube-system

+-- Restart dns.
+k delete pod -n kube-system --selector k8s-app=kube-dns

+## Coredns-autoscaler
+Tool installed by AKS as a deployment that automatically adjusts the number of coredns replicas.
+- Behaviour controlled bty coredns-autoscaler CM

+-- View the CM of coredns autoscaler k describe cm -n kube-system coredns-autoscaler k get deploy coredns -n kube-system k get pod -n kube-system | grep coredns

+-- Edit coredns CM
+k edit cm -n kube-system coredns-autoscaler k get deploy coredns -n kube-system